fetchai/agents-aea/docs/raspberry-set-up.md

 ## Install the AEA Framework

-Add to the local `PATH` environment variable (this will happen automatically the next time you login):
+Add to the local `PATH` environment variable (this will happen automatically the next time you log in):

 ``` bash
 export PATH="$HOME/.local/bin:$PATH"
 ```

 Finally, install the AEA framework from PyPI:

 ``` bash
 pip install aea[all]
 ```

 Check to make sure installation was successful:

 ``` bash
 aea --version
 ```